 6. Release Wage Garnishments Austin TX

 Sometimes, a levy is unavoidable, but you can file for a release or modification of the garnishment terms so that you have enough money to live during and after the levy.

 If your spouse has recently passed away, you will often be liable for the owed taxes.
 If you can build a case for it, you can file for an innocent spouse relief.
 This way, you won’t be liable for a tax debt that you not be involved with.

 8. Collection Statute Expiration Date

 Once a tax debt has been concluded and issued, the IRS has ten years to collect all the money owed.
 After that, the debt will expire according to the Collection Statute Expiration Date regulation.
 Any amount that’s left unpaid after the ten-year period will be forgiven.
 If you’re coming close to that deadline, your tax expert may be able to help you file for one last appeal to get you over the threshold and save you a large sum of money.

-Tax Relief Advocates specializes in resolving tax issues with the IRS – call 888.TAX.1007 today if you need an IRS Tax Lawyer in Austin TX.
+Tax Relief Advocates specializes in resolving tax issues with the IRS – call 888.TAX.1007 today if you need tax relief in Austin TX.